Niladri01/FIFA19-Analysis/README.md

-# FIFA19-Analysis
+# FIFA19-EDA

-*Aim:*
+*Aim:* The aim of this project was to prepare the dataset for exploratory data analysis, rapid data visualization and analysis, customize charts, animations, and demonstrate the various matplotlib and seaborn features.

 ## Overview

 *FIFA-19:* FIFA-19 is a football simulation game developed by *Electronic Arts* , Vancouver.
 It's massively popular game among all ages.
 It comes in different setup's such as Playstation, and Mobile devices.
-This game contains all FIFA registered players, and are grouped by different club, naionalities and attributes.
+This game contains all FIFA (*Fédération Internationale de Football Association*) registered players, and are grouped by different clubs, naionalities and attributes.

 ## FOR MANUPULATION
        import numpy as np